5-10 May 2024

 Accommodation in charming places (from lux to comfort depending on what the region has to offer - always with private bathroom), breakfast included.

-All meals mentioned in great local restaurants or farms (wine included).
+All meals as mentioned in great local restaurants or farms (wine included).

 Grape Tours personally (Pierre - French winemaker) accompanies the group throughout and we will have local guides meet us where necessary.

-Airfare & travel to and from starting/departure point, meals not specified in the itinerary.
+Airfare & travel to and from starting/departure point.

-Cost per person (based on double room occupancy): 3000 euro
+All-inclusive cost per person (based on double room occupancy): 3300 euro